 In addition, modern fitness centers allow employees to squeeze in a workout immediately before or after work.
 One recent trend combines a treadmill with a desk to get employees moving and out of their seats while still working.

 Without office technology, we could not have made it through Covid and Remote work.
-Advances in technology have consistently changed the way people live, work, and play and, at this point, affect nearly every aspect of our lives.
+Technology advancements have consistently changed how people live, work, and play and, at this point, affect nearly every aspect of our lives.
 In the hybrid world, a technology-enabled office is a must.
 Technology is embedded in our company badges, enabling touchless lockers and room access.
-From being able to schedule meeting rooms and desks in advance, to being able to see where their colleagues are on any given day, technology enables employees to feel connected and included.
+From being able to schedule meeting rooms and desks in advance to seeing where their colleagues are on any given day, technology enables employees to feel connected and included.
 With non-invasive monitors, space usage can be measured in real-time, allowing facilities to adapt to employee requirements faster and significantly alleviate common office issues.

-Offices are also going green as nature-inspired workplace designers bring the outdoors elements inside.
+Offices also go green as nature-inspired workplace designers bring the outdoor elements inside.
 For example, Biophilic Design aims for visual connectivity between humans and nature.
 Office plants such as Living Walls also help improve air quality and lead to a healthier quality of life for employees.

 In-office employees spend more hours indoors at work than anywhere else.
-And due to many factors, once in the office, it isn’t easy to find time to get outside.
+And due to many factors, it isn’t easy to find time to get outside once in the office.
 So Biophilla brings the outdoors inside!
 Natural light and plants inside the office, from green walls and live trees to potted plants and bamboo walls, can boost productivity by 15%.
 Perhaps most famously, Amazon took this concept to the extreme with their biodome, known simply as The Spheres, which boasts over 40,000 plants to inspire creativity, improve brain function, and drive innovation.